ICE HALL, HELSINKI

 REVIEW AND PHOTOS BY MARKO SYRJALA

 The show was divided into two separate parts.
-First, the band played the fans favorites and opened up with a pair of SPREADING THE DISEASE classics.
+First, the band played the fan’s favorites and opened up with a pair of SPREADING THE DISEASE classics.
 “A.I.R.” and “Madhouse” worked out perfectly.
 Joey Belladonna’s singing was as powerful and crystal clear as ever.
 He is still in fantastic shape both physically and vocally, and it’s hard to believe that the man is already in his mid 50’s.

-Don’t get me wrong, there’s nothing wrong with these songs, and especially “Breathing Lightning” is one of the strongest tracks from the band in ages but maybe the voting results had not much effect after all.
+Don’t get me wrong, there’s nothing wrong with these songs, and especially “Breathing Lightning” is one of the strongest tracks from the band in ages, but maybe the voting results had not much effect after all.
 The first set closed with “Be End and All, ” and it received a warm reception from the crowd.

 All in all, this set of eight tracks was enjoyable, and it was good to have that 15 minutes break before the mighty AMONG THE LIVING.

 To my surprise, the band returned once again to the stage and played “Antisocial.”
-I know that it is one of the biggest and best-known songs of the band, but it is also a cover song, and so worn out that perhaps the show could have been better off without it.
+I know that it is one of the biggest and best-known songs of the band, but it is also a cover song, and so worn out, perhaps the show could have been better off without it.
 However, any song would have been in “trouble” after the brilliance of AMONG THE LIVING stuff, so it was not such a big deal here.

-To sum the event up, the band were in fine form and sounded fantastic.
+To sum the event up, the band was in fine form and sounded fantastic.
 The stage looked great, and I think that I’ve never seen such a big lighting system used on an Anthrax show before.
 As mentioned earlier, Belladonna was on fire throughout the show.
 The hyper-energetic bassist Frank Bello ran and jumped across the stage like a maniac, and Scott Ian was as “cool” as ever and did his trademark jumps and “war dance” moves.
 The band’s latest addition, guitarist Jon Donais, stayed mostly in the background but played some great solos and paid tribute to the original arrangements.

 Unfortunately, Charlie Benante couldn’t make this show, and he was now (again) replaced by the band’s long-time touring drummer Jon Dette.
 In fact, it’s been ten years when we last time saw Benante perform in Helsinki, so this is something that we are getting used to here.
-There’s no denying that Dette is a great drummer and I’m sure that 75% of the audience didn’t even notice who was sitting behind the kit, but I think that it would be fair to announce in advance who’s going to play on tour.
+There’s no denying that Dette is a great drummer, and I’m sure that 75% of the audience didn’t even notice who was sitting behind the kit, but I think it would be fair to announce in advance who’s going to play on tour.

 Anthrax proved once again that they’re still the kings of thrash metal and AMONG THE LIVING is a timeless classic.
 However, the band has performed the album this way on selected tours since 2006.
-It would be interesting to see the band to do the same kind of treatment for SPREADING THE DISEASE or PERSISTENCE OF TIME someday.
+It would be interesting to see the band do the same kind of treatment for SPREADING THE DISEASE or PERSISTENCE OF TIME someday.

 AMONG THE KINGS!!